 In one year, the practice cut emergency room and inpatient admissions in half.
 Ninety percent of patients said they would recommend the practice to others.

-During an era with staggering rates of physician burnout, Damania said the experience was transformative not only for patients but also for physicians and staff.
+During an era of staggering rates of physician burnout, Damania said the experience was transformative for patients, as well as physicians and staff.

 "It wasn't easy.
 It was hard work, but here's the secret about us," he said to a massive hall filled with physicians.
 "We will work as hard as it takes when the work is meaningful.
 We will work long hours.
 We will sacrifice our 20s when the work is meaningful.
 When we're doing someone else's dirty work, clicking boxes, that's not meaningful."

 Despite its successful patient outcomes, Turntable closed roughly three years after it opened when partner Nevada Health Co-op folded.

 Damania said his vision for health care 3.0 is still to have adequate time with patients and the kind of autonomy he witnessed in his father's primary care practice, mixed with the potential that the tools of the current health care system hold to reduce medical errors, increase efficiency and reduce duplication, and an electronic health records system that could "teach us the story of our patient and get out of the way so we can care for them."